Parking showdown with barricaded car2go ends; ‘both parties are happy,’ says Seattle man

 The car2go car that wouldn’t go is gone.

-Three weeks to the day after Dan Smith built a fence around a Mercedes Benz that had been improperly parked on the Queen Anne property he manages — a frequent problem in parking-challenged Seattle — the dispute was resolved and the car towed.
+Three weeks to the day after Dan Smith built a fence around a Mercedes-Benz that had been improperly parked on the Queen Anne property he manages — a frequent problem in parking-challenged Seattle — the dispute was resolved and the car towed.

 He and Share Now, the company which operates car2go in Seattle, worked out a “settlement agreement” that acknowledged his grievance and covered his expenses, Smith said.